 Foreign Language Transcription: a Language Listening Art

 What is transcription?
 What is a transcriptionist?
 You've probably heard and seen these words before.
 By chance, you've met someone who was doing legal or medical transcription.
 Transcription is truly a language listening art.
-Basically, it is the process of listening to live or recorded voice language and producing a graphic or written representation of the voice.
-For example, in the field of medical transcription, it involves listening to physicians' recordings of patients' diagnoses and treatments, and then producing in writing exactly what the doctor said.
+It is the process of listening to live or recorded voice language and producing a graphic or written representation of the voice.
+For example, in the field of medical transcription, it involves listening to physicians' recordings of patients' diagnoses and treatments and then producing in writing exactly what the doctor said.
 My sister is a medical transcriptionist and claims the work is not that easy.
-In addition to being up on the medical jargon used, there are often times problems with accents and rapid rates of speech.
+In addition to being up on the medical jargon used, there are often problems with accents and rapid rates of speech.
 My sister does English language medical transcription.
-When engaged in foreign language transcription, you are opening a can of worms because there are so many problems in producing an excellent piece of transcription.
+When engaged in foreign language transcription, you are opening a can of worms because there are so many problems in producing an excellent transcript.

 Problems Faced in Foreign Language Transcription

-Transcription of foreign languages is much more difficult than transcription of English.
-I say this because most people don't have native or near native listening, speaking, reading, and writing skills in a foreign language.
+Transcription of foreign languages is much more difficult than the transcription of English.
+I say this because most people don't have native or near-native listening, speaking, reading, and writing skills in a foreign language.
 In being a top-notch transcriptionist or transcriber it is necessary to possess the following traits: excellent language skills; well-rounded subject matter knowledge; and a great deal of patience.